NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battlezoo Indigo Isles - Feats/Toxin Advantage.md

 **Prerequisites** Persistent Toxin
 * * *
 It's easy for you to strike your foe down while they're ravaged by your toxin.
-Any creature suffering from persistent acid damage or persistent poison damage from your toxin is [[Conditions/Off-Guard]] to you as long as they're suffering from the persistent damage.
+Any creature suffering from persistent acid damage or persistent poison damage from your toxin is [[Off-Guard]] to you as long as they're suffering from the persistent damage.
 If they're immune to both acid and poison damage, they aren't off-guard to you.

 *Source: *
 *OGL*